Richard G H ImminkWageningen University & Research | WUR · Faculty of Plant Sciences

 The control of branch outgrowth is critical for plant fitness, stress resilience and crop yield.
 The Arabidopsis thaliana transcription factor BRANCHED1 (BRC1) plays a pivotal role in this process as it integrates signals that inhibit axillary bud growth to control shoot branching.
 Despite the remarkable activity of BRC1 as a potent growth inhibito...

-Phytoplasmas are pathogenic bacteria that reprogram plant host development in order to attract their insect vectors to disseminate.
-Previous studies have characterized a few different phytoplasma effector proteins that supress specific transcription factors.
-However, these are only a small fraction of the potential effectors used by phytoplasmas, m...
+Phytoplasmas are pathogenic bacteria that reprogram plant host development for their own benefit.
+Previous studies have characterized a few different phytoplasma effector proteins that destabilize specific plant transcription factors.
+However, these are only a small fraction of the potential effectors used by phytoplasmas; therefore, the molecular...

 Members of the Arabidopsis thaliana TCP transcription factor (TF) family affect plant growth and development.
 We systematically quantified the effect of mutagenizing single or multiple TCP TFs and how altered vegetative growth or branching influences final seed yield.
 We monitored rosette growth over time and branching patterns and seed yield chara...